SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 * beam directions
 * beam order

-A slice is defined using a dictionary and the necessary slice keys.
+A slice is defined using a python dictionary with the necessary slice keys.
 For a complete list of keys that can be used in a slice, see below 'Slice Keys'.

 The other necessary part of an experiment is specifying how slices will interface with each other.
 Interfacing in this case refers to how these two components are meant to be run.
 To understand the interfacing, lets first understand the basic building blocks of a SuperDARN experiment.
 These are:

 **Sequence (integration)**

-Made up of pulses with a specified spacing, at a specified frequency, and with a specified receive time following the transmission (to gather information from the number of ranges specified).
+Made up of pulses with a specified fundamental (tau) spacing, at a specified frequency, and with a specified receive time following the transmission (to gather information from the number of ranges specified).
 Researchers might be familiar with a common SuperDARN 7 or 8 pulse sequence design.
 The sequence definition here is the time to transmit one sequence and the time for receiving echoes from that sequence.